tlevine/www.thomaslevine.com/content/!/data-science/index.md

 This is also my mindset.
 I'm going to talk about all of the corollaries that stem from my mindset, and I guess we'll say that that's data science.

+### Store everything
+Storage is cheap, so you should store everything that is easy to collect.
+Store it in the most raw form that is convenient, and don't worry very much about how or even whether you're going to analyze it.

 ### Anything can be quantified
 Everything can be turned into a number, and these numbers can be put in tables.
 By quantifying things, we simplify them such that a computer can process them.